Day 1 - 19 June 2019

-Connected Industry: Chair’s welcome and opening remarks
+Connected Industry: Chair’s Welcome and Opening Comments

 Panel: Creating a competitive edge with the IIoT